-22 Many populated regions with dry summers and wet winters depend on mountain snow for water supply (Mankin et al., 2015;

-23 Sturm et al., 2017; Viviroli et al., 2020).
-Understanding the catchment scale seasonal snow storage before and during the melt

-24 season is key to optimizing water use between hydropower production, crop irrigation and freshwater supply.
-In addition, an

-25 accurate prediction of the timing and magnitude of the snowmelt runoff is bound by our ability to characterize the spatial

-26 distribution of mountain snow before the melt season (Freudiger et al., 2017).
+- 22 Many populated regions with dry summers and wet winters depend on mountain snow for water supply (Mankin et al., 2015; - 23 Sturm et al., 2017; Viviroli et al., 2020).
+Understanding the catchment scale seasonal snow storage before and during the melt - 24 season is key to optimizing water use between hydropower production, crop irrigation and freshwater supply.
+In addition, an - 25 accurate prediction of the timing and magnitude of the snowmelt runoff is bound by our ability to characterize the spatial - distribution of mountain snow before the melt season (Freudiger et al., 2017).

-Despite its hydrological significance, the snow water equivalent (SWE) remains poorly monitored in many mountain regions 28 29 especially outside North America and Europe.
-In situ measurements are often too sparse considering the spatial variability of 30 mountain snow (Fayad et al., 2017).
-To cope with this issue, airborne measurement campaigns are now routinely used in the 31 western USA to measure snow depth but their cost remains prohibitive in other regions (Painter et al., 2016).
-Meanwhile, 32 several approaches have emerged to retrieve mountain snow depth from satellite remote sensing (e.g. Pléiades, ICESat-2 and 33 Sentinel-1).
-Pléiades very high resolution stereoscopic images can be used to generate snow depth images by differencing two 34 digital elevation models.
-However, this approach is limited to small regions (Marti et al., 2016), ICEsat-2 lidar altimetry has 35 the potential to provide snow depth data at global scale but with a sparse sampling (Deschamps-Berger et al., 2023).
-Sentinel-36 1 has been used to derive snow depth at 1 km resolution in the northern hemisphere (Lievens et al., 2019), and 500 m over the 37 European Alps (Lievens et al., 2022).
-This method, which is based on an empirical change detection method applied to the 38 cross-polarization ratio, is limited to dry snow conditions and therefore does not allow monitoring of the snowpack during the 39 melt season.
-However, it offers a global and spatially continuous coverage which is a key advantage with respect to the other 40 approaches.
-All the above remote sensing approaches require an estimation of snow density to obtain the SWE, but it has been 41 established that snow depth explains most of the SWE variance (Guvennon et al., 2019: López-Moreno et al., 2013: Sturm et 42 al., 2010; Bormann et al., 2013).
+Despite its hydrological significance, the snow water equivalent (SWE) remains poorly monitored in many mountain regions especially outside North America and Europe.
+In situ measurements are often too sparse considering the spatial variability of mountain snow (Fayad et al., 2017).
+To cope with this issue, airborne measurement campaigns are now routinely used in the western USA to measure snow depth but their cost remains prohibitive in other regions (Painter et al., 2016).
+Meanwhile, several approaches have emerged to retrieve mountain snow depth from satellite remote sensing (e.g. Pléiades, ICESat-2 and Sentinel-1).
+Pléiades is limited to small regions (Marti et al., 2016), while ICEsat-2 provides only sparse sampling (Deschamps-Berger et al., 2023).
+Sentinel-1 has been used to derive snow depth at 1 km resolution in the northern hemisphere (Lievens et al., 2019), and 500 m over the European Alps (Lievens et al., 2022).
+This method is limited to dry snow conditions and therefore does not allow monitoring of the snowpack during the melt season.
+However, it offers a global and spatially continuous coverage which is a key advantage with respect to the other approaches.
+All the above remote sensing approaches require an estimation of snow density to obtain the SWE, but it has been established that snow depth explains most of the SWE variance (Guvennon et al., 2019; López-Moreno et al., 2013; Sturm et al., 2010; Bormann et al., 2013).

-44 Another approach to estimating mountain SWE distribution is to use a snowpack model, but the challenge then lies with 45 obtaining accurate meteorological forcing (Günther et al., 2019; Raleigh et al., 2016).
-To cope with the lack or sparsity of in 46 situ meteorological measurements, one solution is to use atmospheric model outputs as forcing data.
-In particular, climate 47 reanalyses can provide long term hourly meteorological data at global scale.
-Climate reanalyses are also becoming increasingly 48 accurate (Hersbach et al., 2020) with advances in atmospheric and land surface modeling and the assimilation of a growing 49 dataset of in situ and remote sensing observations.
-These reanalyses have also seen notable progress in recent years in terms 50 of latency.
-For example, the preliminary ERA5 reanalysis provided by the European Centre for Medium-Range Weather 51 Forecasts has a short latency of 5 days (whereas it was 2-3 months with the previous ERA-Interim).
-This preliminary product 52 only rarely deviates from the fully quality-checked final product that is released 2 months later (Hersbach et al., 2020).
-This 53 timely product can fulfill the need for up-to-date meteorological forcing information.
-However, reanalyses cannot be used 54 directly to force a mountain snowpack model because the grid cell size is too coarse (approximately 30 - 50 kilometers for 55 ERA5 and MERRA-2 respectively), which creates large biases in the computed SWE (Wrzesien et al., 2019; Liu et al., 2022).
-56
+Another approach to estimating mountain SWE distribution is to use a snowpack model, but the challenge then lies with obtaining accurate meteorological forcing (Günther et al., 2019; Raleigh et al., 2016).
+To cope with the lack or sparsity of in situ meteorological measurements, one solution is to use atmospheric model outputs as forcing data.
+In particular, climate reanalyses can provide long term hourly meteorological data at global scale.
+Climate reanalyses are also becoming increasingly accurate (Hersbach et al., 2020) with advances in atmospheric and land surface modeling and the assimilation of a growing dataset of in situ and remote sensing observations.
+These reanalyses have also seen notable progress in recent years in terms of latency.
+For example, the preliminary ERA5 reanalysis provided by the European Centre for Medium-Range Weather Forecasts has a short latency of 5 days (whereas it was 2-3 months with the previous ERA-Interim).
+This preliminary product only rarely deviates from the fully quality-checked final product that is released 2 months later (Hersbach et al., 2020).
+This timely product can fulfill the need for up-to-date meteorological forcing information.
+However, reanalyses cannot be used directly to force a mountain snowpack model because the grid cell size is too coarse (approximately 30 - 50 kilometers for ERA5 and MERRA-2 respectively), which creates large biases in the computed SWE (Wrzesien et al., 2019; Liu et al., 2022).